raghavmecheri/CarbonExtension/README.md

 >**Under construction.**

-If you are interested in contribute just send me a message or talk my on twitter.
-I answer quicker on twitter or file an issue so we can get in touch, and I can add you to contributors.
+If you are interested in contribute just send me a message or talk to me on twitter (I answer quicker on twitter) or file an issue saying what you want to work on.

 Although the rules are pretty simple, if you think you can improve something of the page, you do it.
 If you think you can write a cool feature, you do it.
 If you can clean code or make reusable components, you do it.
 All ideas are welcome.